 Previously he served as the Official Opposition Critic for Mental Health and Addictions, Critic for Translink, and Critic for Sport.

 Halford’s roots run deep in both White Rock and Surrey.
 Born and raised in South Surrey, he is a graduate of Elgin Park Secondary and Trinity Western University.

-Today, Trevor and Holly are raising their three young children, Ben, 12, Nic, 11, and Sasha, 6, in the same parks, fields, and rinks where he grew up and where he now volunteers as a coach.
+Today, Trevor and Holly are raising their three young children in the same parks, fields, and rinks where he grew up and where he now volunteers as a coach.

 Like so many young families, Trevor and Holly know how lucky they are to live in their neighbourhood, but have also experienced first-hand the many challenges that come with living in the Lower Mainland: finding an affordable home for their family, commuting to work, getting childcare for their kids, and running a small business.